igrr/esp32-cam-demo/README.md

+# NOTICE

+**This repository is archived, and no longer maintained.
+Please check https://github.com/espressif/esp32-camera for the ESP32 camera driver officially supported by Espressif.**

+Thanks to everyone who had contributed to this repository in the past.

+---
 # ESP32 Camera Demo

 Code provided in this repository gets the image from camera and prints it out as ASCII art to the serial port.